-At IPC Games and IPC Competitions (see Part B - 3.1.2 (a) and (b)), the grouping of the Sport Classes shall in principle be in accordance with the Classification Hierarchy Table(s) in Appendix 2.
+At the Paralympic Games and WPA Championships(see Part B - 3.1.2 (a) and (b)), the grouping of the Sport Classes shall in principle be in accordance with the Classification Hierarchy Table(s) in Appendix 2.

 This rule will not apply to Recognised Competitions taking place after the adoption of this version of WPA Rules and Regulations where entry criteria have been committed to prior to the date of adoption.